- Published date:

 Mandarin classes for BL staff

-4. Events and other activities in the UK and China
+5. Events and other activities in the UK and China

-As well as the exhibition, we are also offering a diverse programme of activities in both the UK and China.
+We offer a diverse programme of activities in both the UK and China.

-We held a Party at the Library! event to pre-launch our China project on 15 March 2017.
+- We held a Party at the Library! event to pre-launch our China project on 15 March 2017.
 The party, which fused the best of contemporary and traditional Chinese and UK cultures through music and literature, was a sell-out event, with many of the visitors coming to the Library for the first time.

-An English Literature in China forum was held at the National Library of China after the opening of the Shakespeare and Sherlock exhibition.
+- An English Literature in China forum was held at the National Library of China after the opening of the Shakespeare and Sherlock exhibition.